top of page

 Joe Harrison

-in an AAQWA Forum Letter, published Feb 13, 2007
+Quoted from an Area A Quality Water Association (AAQWA) Forum Letter, published Feb 13, 2007

-WHATS SO SPECIAL ABOUT HOTEL LAKE?
+WHAT IS SO SPECIAL ABOUT HOTEL LAKE?

-The answer to the above question is simply…everything!
+The answer to the above question is simple:…everything!
 Photographs taken of Hotel Lake, looking down from the summit of Pender Hill are breathtakingly beautiful.
 At ground level, parts of the lake can be viewed from many vantage points but, nowhere can the whole lake be seen at once because of the many bays and headlands.
 This contributes to the allure of the lake and also generates the feeling that the lake is much larger than it is.

 To develop a three dimensional understanding of any lake it is useful to look at lake bottom contour maps; these are very popular with fishermen and anglers who use the depth information to help them find fish.
 But for the rest of us, these maps provide a way to develop a profound understanding of the limitations of Hotel Lake.
 The map below shows the bottom contour lines in metres and as you can see the maximum depth is about 10 metres, about 33 feet which is very shallow for lakes in this area.